kubernetes/dashboard/docs/developer/getting-started.md

 ### To run with your Kubernetes cluster

 1. Copy kubeconfig from your cluster, and confirm the URL for API server in it, and modify it if necessary.
-2. Set filepath for kubeconfig into `K8S_DASHBOARD_KUBECONFIG` environment variable.
+2. Set filepath for kubeconfig into `KD_DEV_KUBECONFIG` environment variable.
-3. If you deployed `dashboard-metrics-scraper` in your cluster, set its endpoint to `K8S_DASHBOARD_SIDECAR_HOST` environment variable.
+3. If you deployed `dashboard-metrics-scraper` in your cluster, set its endpoint to `KD_DEV_SIDECAR_HOST` environment variable.
 4. Change directory into your dashboard source directory.
 5. Run `hack/develop/run-dev-container.sh`.